Install With Helm using Webhook

 You provided deployment profile token earlier for a WebUI profile set to mode "Declarative Management"

-If you are not managing your deployment locally, scroll down to Install Using Helm (Istio)
+If you are not managing your deployment locally, scroll down to Install With Helm using Webhook

 Step 6: (only for locally-managed deployments) Download the yaml file for open-appsec CRD installation